nextapps-de/flexsearch/README.md

 <a name="tokenizer"></a>
 ## Tokenizer

-Tokenizer effects the required memory also as query time and flexibility of partial matches.
+Tokenizer affects the required memory also as query time and flexibility of partial matches.
 Try to choose the most upper of these tokenizer which fits your needs:

 <table>
     <tr></tr>